 Reports in Jackrabbit

-- The Deposit Slip Report provides a list of payments (credits) received during the designated time frame sorted by payment method.
+The Deposit Slip Report provides a list of payments (credits) received during the designated time frame sorted by payment method.
+This is the best report for reconciling your bank and credit card statements.

 Other Tools You Can Use